-The 2022 MICCAI conference will be held in Resort World Convention Centre Singapore.
+The 2023 MICCAI conference will be held on Oct.8-Oct.12, 2023 in Vancouver.
 The conference will host a variety of satellite events that will include workshops, challenges and tutorials.
 Tutorials are educational sessions offered by expert researchers and scientists on topics relevant to the MICCAI community.
-The purpose of tutorials is to provide educational material for all career levels including students, early career scientists, professionals seeking continued education, and established researchers.
-Tutorials should focus on a specific theme, e.g., methodology, clinical application, or software tool, and organizers should explain why the theme is timely and of interest to the MICCAI community.
+The purpose of tutorials is to provide educational materials for all career levels including students, early career scientists, professionals seeking continued education, and established researchers.
+Tutorials should focus on a specific theme, e.g., methodology, clinical application, emerging technologies, or software tool, and organizers should explain why the theme is timely and of interest to the MICCAI community.
 The tutorial format may combine lectures, demonstrations, hands-on sessions and hackathons.

 Tutorial Organizers are expected to:

 - Build an independent website for their tutorial.

 - Arrange advertising of the tutorial.

 - Prepare electronic versions of teaching material and supporting software, and submit them to the MICCAI 2023 organizing committee for distribution to registered participants.

 Tutorial organizers can access the submission form at the main MICCAI 2023 CMT link https://cmt3.research.microsoft.com/MICCAI2023 under the "Tutorials” track.
 The content of the form is included in this call for easier reference.

 Due to the limited number of rooms available, and for the interest of the participants, a selection will be performed within the submitted workshops, tutorials and challenges.
 The selection criteria for tutorial events will include:

 - Relevance of the topic to the MICCAI community.
 Emergent subjects will be favorably considered if the link with the MICCAI community is clearly established.

 - Quality of the educational objectives